hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 # User or Group
 subjects:
-  # Used to specify which api group the kind belongs to
+  # Used to specify which "apiGroup" the "kind" belongs to
   - apiGroup: rbac.authorization.k8s.io
     kind: Group
     name: devs